Joachim Gans: Later life and trial for blasphemy

-Gans moved to the town of Bristol where he gave Hebrew lessons to English gentlemen who wanted to read the Bible in its original tongue.
-In 1589, Bishop of Chichester Richard Curteys visited Gans who in speaking "in the Hebrue tonge," proclaimed himself a Jew.
+Gans moved to the city of Bristol where he gave Hebrew lessons to English gentlemen who wanted to read the Bible in its original tongue.
+In 1589, Bishop of Chichester Richard Curteys visited Gans who in speaking "in the Hebrue tonge", proclaimed himself a Jew.
 Bishop Curteys asked Gans, "Do you deny Jesus Christ to be the Son of God?"
 Gans replied, "What needeth the almighty God to have a son?
 Is he not almighty?"
 Gans was brought before the mayor and aldermen of Bristol for blasphemy.
 Rather than embarrass an associate of the Royal Mining Company, Bristol's town fathers referred his case to the Queen's Privy Council, which included major investors of the Royal Mining Company.
 Gans was transported back to London to face their judgment.

 Francis Walsingham, who was then joint principal secretary and other members of the council also knew him.

 The council appears to have taken no hostile action, however, although the trial's outcome and all subsequent history of Gans is unknown, as no information is available.